-Species: Red-banded Hairstreak (Calycopis cecrops) Global Rank: G5 State Rank: S4 (State rank changed in 2002 from S2S3 to S4) State Wildlife Action Plan: Climate Change Vulnerability: Not Vulnerable / Increase Likely Confidence: Very High
+Species: Red-banded Hairstreak (Calycopis cecrops) Global Rank: G5 State Rank: S4 (State rank changed in 2002 from S2S3 to S4) Climate Change Vulnerability: Not Vulnerable/Increase Likely Confidence: Very High

-Habitat (adapted from Allen 1997 and NatureServe 2008):
+Habitat (adapted from Allen 1997; NatureServe 2008):

-The Red-banded Hairstreak is found in a variety of semi-open brushy habitats and forest edges.
-It will utilize abandoned farms and old fields, hedgerows, right-of-ways, and occasionally yards with food plants.
-The caterpillars feed on a wide variety of detritus (rotting leaves) especially preferring detritus from sumacs (Rhus spp.) but also reported to feed on detritus from the plant genera Croton and Myrica.
-Adults are seen mostly in the open and on edges in spring, but will move into the deep shade of forest during hot summer weather (observations by D. Schweitzer in New Jersey).
+The red-banded hairstreak is found in a variety of semi-open brushy habitats and forest edges.
+The species will utilize abandoned farms and old fields, hedgerows, right-of-ways, and occasionally yards with food plants.
+The caterpillars feed on a wide variety of detritus (rotting leaves) especially preferring detritus from sumacs (Rhus spp.) but also reported to feed on detritus from the Croton spp. and Myrica spp.
+Adults are seen mostly in the open and on edges in spring, but will move into the deep shade of forests during hot summer weather (observations by D. Schweitzer in New Jersey).
 Adults commonly visit gardens to nectar.

-Threats:
+Current Threats:

-Natural succession of habitats and conversion of old fields and other fallow habitats to other land uses such as active agriculture and development.
+Loss of habitat due to natural succession of habitats and conversion of old fields and other fallow habitats for other land uses such as active agriculture and development.

-Main factors Contributing to Vulnerability Rank:
+Main factors Contributing to Vulnerability:

 This species was formerly limited in Pennsylvania by an intolerance of overwintering larvae to minimum winter temperatures.
-This species appears to be having greater success over the past decade at surviving Pennsylvania winters, particularly in the south-east corner of the state.
-Throughout its range the species is widespread and adapted to disturbed habitats.
+This species appears to be having greater overwintering success over the past decade, particularly in the south-east corner of the state.
+Throughout its range, the species is widespread and adapted to disturbed habitats.
 While it requires successional habitats, it is not closely tied to fire-maintained natural communities.
-Development of infrastructure for alternate energy sources (e.g. wind and natural gas) is expected to create additional successional habitat for Red-banded hairstreaks and their favored hostplant (sumacs).
+Development of infrastructure for alternate energy sources (e.g., wind and natural gas) is expected to create additional successional habitat for red-banded hairstreaks and their favored and abundant host plant (sumacs).
 The species is a strong colonizer/disperser and is capable of migrating short distances in response to environmental variables.
-These characteristics will help the Red-banded Hairstreak colonize new habitats to the north as temperatures become suitable for overwintering larvae.
+These characteristics will help the red-banded hairstreak colonize new habitats to the north as temperatures become suitable for overwintering larvae.

-Migration and Movements: Pennsylvania has resident populations (pers. comm.
-David Wright) which are augmented as summer progresses by additional individuals moving in a south-north direction.
-Reported to migrate at least short distances (Brock and Kaufman 2003, Pyle 1981), with heavier movement some years (CBA 2007, Kessler 2000) likely in response to environmental conditions.
+Dispersal and movements: Pennsylvania has resident populations (David Wright pers. comm.), which are augmented by additional individuals moving in a south-north direction as summer progresses.
+The red-banded hairstreak is reported to migrate at least short distances (Pyle 1981; Brock and Kaufman 2003), with heavier movement some years (Kessler 2000; CBA 2007) likely in response to environmental conditions.